pierre-rouleau/usrhome/readme.rst

 =============================== =================================================
 Environment Variable Name       Purpose
 =============================== =================================================
+USRHOME_DIR                     Path to the usrhome directory.

+                                - This is the most important environment variable.
+                                - When installing USRHOME, the `setup/setup-usrhome`_ installation script creates symbolic links in the home directory to the Bash and Zsh startup scripts stored in the usrhome directory tree.
+These scripts identify the usrhome directory by inferring it from the location of the scripts.

+                                Therefore, you do not need to write code to initialize the value of USRHOME_DIR, the Bash an Zsh startup logic provided by USRHOME handle that.
+You will, however to initialize the value of several other environment
+                                variables in your usrcfg scripts.

 USRHOME_TRACE_SHELL_CONFIG      Set to 1 to activate tracing of the configuration
                                 file sourcing.
                                 Use the ``usrhome-shell-toggle-tracing``